wuhongyi/PKUXIADAQ/firmware/firmware.md

 - pixie16_revf_general_14b500m_firmware_release_09142021
     - standard firmware

-- pixie16_revfpku_14b500m_firmware_release_06102020  PKU firmware(sometime not output when QDC enabled)
-	- Output 4-ch debug signals of the front panel A to the chassis backplane's TriggerAll bits [28:31], TrigConfig3[0] control enable/disable
-	- send the external timestamp clock and clear as well as the run inhibit to the backplane using the MZTIO card.
-TrigConfig3[1/2] control front panel/backplane
-	- Multiplicity results output from RJ45 port regardless of MultiplicityMaskHigh[31]=0 or 1;
-	- The value is set to 0 when the calculated energy is negative.
-	- The pileup event energy is not set to 0, output calculated values directly.

 - pixie16_revfpku_14b250m_release_11032020  PKU firmware
 	- multiplicity results can be output regardless of MultiplicityMaskHigh[31]=0 or 1.
 Output from front panel A and RJ45.